influxdata/iot-api-python/README.md

 * your InfluxDB org ID
 * your InfluxDB bucket names

-We will create a file `config.ini` in the top level directory of your project and place the configuration info within it.
+To set up the client configuration, create a `config.ini` in your project's top level directory.
+In `config.ini`, paste the following:

 ```ini
 [APP]
 INFLUX_URL = {{INFLUX_URL}}